 With perpetual succession mentioned earlier, the JMB will continue to exist until it is dissolved at which point, the MC/JMC will take over its role.

 When development is completed, the developer will then call for vacant possession.
-Unit owners will be given a notice to collect their keys within 14 days.
+Keys will be available for collection within 14 days of the notice to unit owners.
 It falls to the developer to call for an Annual General Meeting (AGM) to form a JMB, which can take place anytime for a year beginning from the end date of the 14 days notice.

 The JMB can hold a number of 3 to 13 unit owners, including the representative from the developer.
 The committee then remains as a JMB until the strata title is issued by the land office.